Hamid-ijaz/MindMate/README.md

 ---

-**Mindful Tasks** is not just another to-do list.
+**MindMate** is not just another to-do list.
 It's an intelligent task management app designed to help you focus and combat procrastination.
 By combining a clean, calming user interface with powerful AI features, it makes planning your day feel effortless.
 Instead of showing a long, overwhelming list, it suggests one task at a time based on your current energy level.

 If a task feels too big, its AI can break it down into smaller, more manageable steps.
-With features like smart reminders, a conversational AI check-in, and a rich note-taking system, Mindful Tasks helps you stay organized, motivated, and in control.
+With features like smart reminders, a conversational AI check-in, and a rich note-taking system, MindMate helps you stay organized, motivated, and in control.

 ## ✨ Key Features